 Creatine is probably the most effective supplement on the market for those looking to increase muscle mass.

-If your goal is to increase muscle mass, creatine supplementation is undoubtedly a good bet.
+If your goal is to increase muscle mass, supplementation with Creatine is undoubtedly a good bet.

-If you have any questions, use the comments area below.
+If you have any questions, use the comment area below.